London Grid for Learning: London Schools Admissions Service

+The London Admissions service has subsequently expanded to include reception age children and several Home Counties.

+London Grid Limited

+In 2007 LGfL set up a trading company (London Grid Limited) to provide connectivity and services to Local Authorities including the provision of internet connectivity for Councils across London.

 Services

-Broadband connection
+LGfL 1.0 Network

 The original network laid in 2000 across the 2,600 schools, colleges and libraries was designed and delivered by Equinox Converged Solutions.

-Instead of a distributed 'star' system of connections, Equinox proposed the use of two central 'core' locations and a series of nodal loops – running across a combination of 100Mbit/s and 1Gbit/s devices – providing broadband access at every connection point.
-It used dual 9.6Gbit/s Ethernet fibre connections between hubs in Park Royal and Earl's Court.
+Instead of a distributed 'star' system of connections, Equinox proposed the use of two central 'core' locations and a series of nodal loops – running across a combination of 100 Mbit/s and 1 Gbit/s devices – providing broadband access at every connection point.
+It used dual 9.6 Gbit/s Ethernet fibre connections between hubs in Park Royal and Earl's Court.

 A third 'core' was set up in London's Docklands area to provide a local switching point for the eastern LEAs.
 Ten million metres of fibreoptic cable were laid to create the core rings of the network.

+Transition to LGfL 2.0

 In 2011, the contract with Equinox ended and LGfL agreed a deal with Virgin Media.
-Virgin replaced the old legacy network with a 40Gbit/s network.
-The new deal reduced the cost of a 100Mbit/s connection to just a third of the former price tag.
+Virgin replaced the old legacy network with a new 40 Gbit/s network known as LGfL 2.0.
+The new deal reduced the cost of a 100 Mbit/s connection to just a third of the former price tag.